lato99/comp305-group32/README.md

 # comp305-group32
+//Note: Our code is LoongyNumber.java.
+We first started with LoongyNumberOld.java which is in comp305/305_project, but then we changed to LoongyNumber.java (because of technical difficulties )
 //Sunday May 16 2021, We have came up with an efficient algorithm.
 //Monday May 17 2021, We have initialized the necessary variables, imported necessary file reading classes, read the file and stored the necessary data for the algorithm.
 //Tuesday May 18 2021, we wrote the code for the algorithm, that has no erros, but it does not give the desired output for the given input file(provided from the google drive)